-I. Bidder's Identifying Information
+Ι. I. Bidder's Identifying Information

 A. Legal Business Name:

 B. Project Bid Title & Reference No.:

 C. Contact Person's Name:

 1. Phone No.: 2.
 E-Mail:

 II.
 Apprenticeable Trades To Be Employed A. (List) B. Apprenticeship Sponsor (One Sponsor Per Form) C. No. Enrolled (# of apprentices currently enrolled as of bidder's request date) D. No. Completed (# of apprentices who completed the apprenticeship program in the 12 months prior to request date)

 1. prior to request date)

 2.

 3.

 4.

 5.

 6.

 III.
 Bidder's Certification

 I certify that the above information is accurate to the best of my knowledge.
 I understand that my willful misstatement of facts may cause forfeiture of the preference under Act 17 and may result in criminal action.
 I give permission for outside sources to be contacted and for them to disclose any information necessary to verify the bidder's preference.
 A. Name (Type) B. Title

 C. Signature (original signature required) D. Date

 IV.
 Apprenticeship Sponsor's Contact Information

 A. Training Coordinator's Name:

 B. Address:

-C. Phone No.: D. E-Mail: E. Fa ax No:
+C. Phone No.: D. E-Mail: E. Fa ix No:

-٧. V. Apprenticeship Program Sponsor's Certification
+V. Apprenticeship Program Sponsor's Certification -

-I certify that the above information is accurate to the best of my knowledge.
-I understand that my willful misstatement of facts may cause forfeiture of the bidder's preference and may result
+I certify that the above information is accurate to the best of my k

 in criminal action.
 I give permission for outside sources to be contacted and for them to disclose any information necessary to verify the bidder's preference under Act 17.

 A. Name of Authorized Official B. Title

 C. Signature (original signature required) D. Date

-^{} Name of Apprenticeable Trade and Apprenticeship Sponsor must be the same as recorded in the List of Construction Trades in Registered Apprenticeship Programs that is posted on the State Department of Labor and Industrial Relations website.
+Name of Apprenticeable Trade and Apprenticeship Sponsor must be the same as recorded in the List of Construction Trades in Registered

+Apprenticeship Programs that is posted on the State Department of Labor and Industrial Relations website.